-- would not wait on God, and he fathered the child called Ishmael by his servant Hagar. - By the time we come to Chapter 22, Things have settled a bit for Abraham.
-Isaac had indeed been born, and Hagar and Ishmael had been sent away.

-A treaty had been struck at Beersheba with Abimelech, the Philistine King.
+• By the time we come to Chapter 22 Things has settled a bit for Abraham.
+Isaac had indeed been born, Hagar and Ishmael had been sent away.
+A treaty had been struck at Beersheba with Abimelech the Philistine King.
 And they were enjoying a time of peace.
-The last thing we see in Chapter 21 was Abraham planting a tree, a sign that he planned to put down roots and raise his family in the fear of the Lord.
+The last thing we see in Chapter 21 was Abraham planting a tree a sign that he planned to put down roots and raise his family in the fear of the Lord.
 Abraham calls upon the Lord as El Olam - the Everlasting God.
-This designation of the Lord as Everlasting God or Enduring God says it all, evoking the "stability, security, and permanence" that Abraham now felt in the covenant and in his relationship with God.
+This designation of the Lord as Everlasting God or Enduring God says it all because it is evocative of the "stability, security, and permanence" that Abraham now felt in the covenant and in his relationship with God.

-This was the setting Moses provided to set the backdrop for the test that God was about to thrust upon Abraham.
-Abraham would now face the greatest test of all, the faith test.
+This was the setting that Moses gave in order to form the backdrop to the test that God is about to thrust upon Abraham.
+Abraham would now face the greatest test of all the faith test.

-TEXT: Genesis 22:1-19 (NAS) 1 Now it came about after these things, that God tested Abraham
+Genesis 22:1-19 (NAS) 1 Now it came about after these things, that God tested Abraham